saurabhaga/tutorials/pages/autowiring-in-spring.md

 ## Spring Autowiring

-### This project demonstrates the Spring Autowiring with example.
+### This article demonstrates the Spring Autowiring with example.

  - **Spring Autowiring is “byType” followed by “ byName”**
  - **"byType"** - Determine beans by Type variables.